-Aiko Robinson is of Japanese and New Zealand heritage and is currently (2017-2018) engaged in a two-year Master’s scholarship programme at the prestigious Tokyo University of Fine Arts.
+Aiko Robinson is of Japanese and New Zealand heritage and in 2017-18 engaged in a two-year Master’s scholarship programme at the prestigious Tokyo University of Fine Arts.
 She graduated from Elam School of Fine Arts, University of Auckland in 2014.

 Her artwork is a response to Shunga (‘spring pictures’), a form of pornography that flourished in Japan during the Edo period between the 17th and 19th centuries.
 Historical Shunga reflects the acceptance or celebration of sex in Shinto culture, and values love, mutual pleasure and equality between sexual partners.
 Shunga is also positively associated with Spring as it addresses themes of fertility and new life.
 Aiko’s artworks evoke the idealised visions of the Shunga artist with an interest in how they might compare to prevailing ideas regarding pornography in contemporary society.